Strong existence, pathwise uniqueness and chains of collisions in infinite Brownian particle systems: Strong existence and pathwise uniqueness

+\begin{remark} \normalfont {Weak existence and uniqueness of solutions to the unordered system \eqref{RBD}, when the initial configuration satisfies the condition $x_j \ge aj +b$, $j \in \NN$, for some $a>0$ was established in \cite{PP} (see also \cite{shkol2011levy}) and the paper \cite{sarantsev2017infinite} relaxed this condition substantially to the requirement that, for every $c>0$, $\sum_{k=1}^{\infty}\exp\{-c (x_k)_+^2\}<\infty$.
+Note that by passing to the order statistics, such a weak solution produces a weak solution of \eqref{eq:loctimeeq0} with $p=1/2$.
+Here we are concerned with the more general setting of $p \in (0,1)$ and with wellposedness of strong sense solutions of \eqref{eq:loctimeeq0}.
+Conditions (D.1) and (D.2) are weaker than the condition on the initial data in \cite{PP} noted above while stronger than the condition on initial data in \cite{sarantsev2017infinite}.} \end{remark}

-We note the following immediate corollary of Theorems \ref{thm:unique} and \ref{thm:exist}.
-Approximative versions mentioned in the statement of this corollary were introduced in \cite{sarantsev2017infinite}, and a precise description of these is given in Section \ref{ssec:approximative}.
+We note the following consequence of Theorems \ref{thm:unique1}, \ref{thm:unique2} and \ref{thm:unique3} on uniqueness of solutions, and Theorem \ref{thm:exist} on existence of solutions.
+Approximative versions mentioned in the statement of this corollary were introduced in \cite{sarantsev2017infinite}, and a precise definition of these is given in Section \ref{ssec:approximative}.